abtion/guidelines/career/ladder.md

 #### Impactful
 - [ ] Drives tasks from internal meetings and parks them nicely in internal acceptance.
-- [ ] Understands and can provide a high-level overview of a project.
-- [ ] Consistently facilitates communication with project managers/product
-  owners for one or multiple apps.
 - [ ] Proactively seeks out to unblock colleagues when they are struggling with a task.
 - [ ] Has a track record of embracing big challenges and turning them into